philipp-spiess/this-week-in-react/src/issues/12/README.md

   - Kevin Chavez ([mrkev](https://github.com/mrkev))
   - Vadym ([tv1ster](https://github.com/tv1ster))

-That was another This Week In React ⚛️.
+That was another This Week in React ⚛️.
 See you all next week.